 We offer a complete and comprehensive pharmacovigilance service to assist you in meeting your legal obligations as Marketing Authorisation Holder (MAH).
-We are here to help you with some or all of your pharmacovigilance needs.

 Do you require a Qualified Person for Pharmacovigilance (QPPV)?

-European Pharmacovigilance legislation requires all Marketing Authorisation Holders to have permanently and continuously at their disposal an appropriately Qualified Person for Pharmacovigilance.
-Acorn Regulatory can help you fulfil this requirement, offering round the clock availability of a Qualified Person for Pharmacovigilance (QPPV) services.
+We can help you fulfil this requirement, offering round the clock availability of a Qualified Person for Pharmacovigilance (QPPV) services.
 Our dedicated Pharmacovigilance team are ready to act as your QPPV or deputy QPPV and manage the ongoing safety evaluation of your products, which is flexible to suit your budget.

-Electronic reporting to the Authorities & Eudravigilance
+Electronic Reporting & Eudravigilance

-As part of Acorn Regulatory’s pharmacovigilance services, we have established procedures for the collection, management and medical evaluation of all case safety reports, including product complaints and medical information queries.
+We have established procedures for the collection, management and medical evaluation of all case safety reports, including product complaints and medical information queries.
 We ensure 100% compliance with reporting timelines in relation to the reporting of adverse reactions as individual case safety reports (ICSR) to Eudravigilance and the Competent Authorities while keeping you informed.